Where Does My Food Come From?

 Get Yourselves and The Kids Outside More

 I will ensure the kids get outside more and encourage independent play.
-“Passion is lifted from the earth itself by the muddy hands of the young; it travels along grass-stained sleeves to the heart.
+Quote: “Passion is lifted from the earth itself by the muddy hands of the young; it travels along grass-stained sleeves to the heart.
 If we are going to save environmentalism and the environment, we must also save an endangered indicator species: the child in nature.” ~ Richard Louv

 In his 2005 book “Last Child in the Woods” Richard Louv defined what teachers, researchers, and physicians were seeing in many children as Nature-Deficit Disorder.